Connect C# to PostgreSQL With Entity Framework Core

 The response body should present the record with the updated last name:

-Deleting data from a PostgreSQL database
+Delete data from PostgreSQL

 The actor has left the acting business, and we need to delete his record from the table.